 As a student, Goodwin played on the Territorial Normal School's first football team.
-As an alumni, he helped Tempe Normal School become a four-year accredited institution and acted as secretary of the school board.
+As an alumnus, he helped the Tempe Normal School become a four-year accredited institution and acted as secretary of the school board.
 Later he promoted the creation of Tempe's first football stadium and headed the Tempe Beach Committee to establish the city's first park.
 If that wasn't enough, citizens elected him mayor, an office he served in from 1924 to 1926.
-Goodwin also served on the City Council for 6 years and was the President of Tempe Commerce and the local Rotary Club.
+Goodwin also served on the City Council for six years and was the President of Tempe Commerce and the local Rotary Club.

 Amid all of his service to the city, he found time to run a Mill Avenue curio store, which he opened in 1903.
-Goodwin would make frequent trips to New Mexico to purchase Native American arts and crafts that he sold in the store.
+Goodwin made frequent trips to New Mexico to purchase Native American arts and crafts that he sold in the store.
 Goodwin is one of many who capitalized on "Arizona culture," which borrowed from many Mexican and Native American cultures.
 He ran the business until his death in 1944.
 Many of the Native American artifacts Goodwin collected can be found in the Heard Museum.
-The property and much of the merchandise was sold to an acquaintance, Larry Miller, who ran the store until 1965.
+The property and much of the merchandise were sold to an acquaintance, Larry Miller, who ran the store until 1965.

-The building is now home to multiple businesses, but retains much of the original interior and exterior.
+The building is now home to multiple businesses but retains much of the original interior and exterior.
 Today, the original awning that once held the curio store's sign is still intact.